GitMirroring/gnuboot/site/faq.md

 Most likely not.
 First, you must consult coreboot's own hardware compatibility list at <http://www.coreboot.org/Supported_Motherboards>
-and, if it is supported, check whether it can run without any proprietary blobs in the ROM image.
+and, if it is supported, check whether it can run without any proprietary blobs in the image.
 If it can: wonderful!
 GNU Boot can support it, and you can add support for it.
 If not, then you will need to figure out how to reverse engineer and replace (or remove) those blobs that do still exist, in such a way where the system is still usable in some defined way.

-For those systems where no coreboot support exists, you must first port it to coreboot and, if it can then run without any blobs in the ROM image, it can be added to GNU Boot.
+For those systems where no coreboot support exists, you must first port it to coreboot and, if it can then run without any blobs in the image, it can be added to GNU Boot.
 See: [Motherboard Porting Guide](http://www.coreboot.org/Motherboard_Porting_Guide) (this is just the tip of the iceberg!)